guitul/dejavu-hybrid/README.md

 * [Cordova](https://cordova.apache.org/)

 ### Installation
-1. Clone the repository: `git clone https://github.com/guitul/dejavu-web.git`
+1. Clone the repository: `git clone https://github.com/guitul/dejavu-hybrid.git`
 2. Install the NodeJS dependencies: `npm install`.
 3. Install the Bower dependencies: `bower install`.
-4. Run the gulp build task: `gulp build`.
+4. Install the Cordova platforms & plugins: `ionic state reset`.
-5. Run the gulp default task: `gulp`.
-This will build any changes made automatically, and also run a live reload server on [http://localhost:8888](http://localhost:8888).
+5. Start a local development server for app dev and testing: `ionic serve --lab`.
+As soon as you save a file, the browser is refreshed automatically on [http://localhost:8100/ionic-lab](http://localhost:8100/ionic-lab).

 Ensure your preferred web server points towards the `dist` directory.